2202Hannah/hb-kata-solutions/javascript-frontend-katas/katas/binarySearch/binarySearch.md

 ### Food for thought

 - Think about how this algorithm compares to searching on element at a time in order.
 Which one is faster and, more importantly, how much faster is it?

+ANSWER: The main advantage of binary search is that it is much quicker than a serial search because the data that needs to be search halves with each step.
+Binary seach is like a divide and conquer technique.
+The average case time complexity of binary search is O(logN)

 - Is there a way to approximately determine how many "bisections" it would take to find a number based on the length of the array?

+ANSWER: arrayLength = 2^n

+        where n is equal to the number of comparisons, or bisections, needed to locate the number.